 - Lucy Webb, Head of Regeneration, LB Croydon

 The winning entries are below.
-Every Dec 9th conference guest will receive an A3 version of the winning poster, and all of them will be on display full-size – come meet the designers, find out more about their topic and work (and/or ask them for prints!).
+Every conference guest received an A3 version of the winning poster, and all of them were on display full-size – guests could meet the designers, find out more about their topic and work (and ask for prints!).

 - Peter Watkins – Green City